ITS-Unibas/ConfluencePS/docs/en-US/commands/Set-Page.md

 ### -Title

 Name of the page; existing or new value can be used.
-Existing will be automatically supplied via Get-Page if not manually included.
+Existing will be automatically supplied via Get-ConfluencePage if not manually included.

 ```yaml
 Type: String